Deadly Garden

 Putting all the Pieces Together

-USABILITY TEST FINDINGS
+INITIAL USABILITY TEST FINDINGS

 Usability testing sessions were conducted with a new group of participants in order to gather feedback about the prototypes.
 Participants were given several tasks to perform, such as finding products, filtering products, adding products to their carts, and completing the checkout process.
 We observed them interacting, gathered feedback, and learned where to improve.